cyber-dojo-tools/image_builder/README.md

 - - - -

 # language repos
-Contain a Dockerfile which installs a base language.
+Contain a docker/Dockerfile which installs a base language.
-The image_builder attempts to build a docker image and, if successful, pushes the image to the [cyberdojofoundation](https://hub.docker.com/u/cyberdojofoundation/) dockerhub.
+The image_builder attempts to build the docker image and, if successful, pushes the image to the [cyberdojofoundation](https://hub.docker.com/u/cyberdojofoundation/) dockerhub.